AdityaHire/AdityaHire/README.md

 # Hi, I'm Aditya Hire

-AI & Data Science Engineering student specializing in building intelligent applications and scalable web solutions.
-Focused on machine learning, computer vision, and full-stack development with Django.
+Result-driven developer with hands-on experience building scalable web applications and implementing data-driven solutions.
+Seeking an opportunity to contribute to high-impact projects, improve product performance, and grow in a fast-paced organization through continuous learning and collaboration.
 ---

 ## 💼 About Me